sanka4rea/CityU_bioinformatics/content/program/R/_index.md

 [**R: Programming Language**]({{< ref "post/R.md" >}})
 {{% /alert %}}
 <img src="/img/headers/R5r.png" alt="R" align="center">
-<p align="justify">**We mainly use R for statistics and data analysis, so we briefly introduce R and related sources here.** <br/>R is a programming language and **free** software environment for statistical computing and graphics that is supported by the R Foundation for Statistical Computing.
+<p align="justify">R is a programming language and **free** software environment for statistical computing and graphics that is supported by the R Foundation for Statistical Computing.
 The R language is widely used among statisticians and data miners for developing **statistical software** and **data analysis**. <br/>R is a GNU package.
 The source code for the R software environment is written primarily in **C**, **Fortran**, and **R**.
 R is freely available under the GNU General Public License, and pre-compiled binary versions are provided for various operating systems.

 ---
 {{% alert note %}}